suborbital/subo/README.md

 Subo is the command-line helper for working with the Suborbital Development Platform.
 Subo is used to build Wasm modules, generate new projects and config files, and more over time.

-**You do not need to install language-specific tools to get started with WebAssembly and Subo!** A Docker toolchain is supported (see below) that can build your modules without needing to install language toolchains.
+**You do not need to install language-specific tools to get started with WebAssembly and Subo!** A Docker toolchain is supported (see below) that can build your plugins without needing to install language toolchains.

 ## Installing